dimajix/flowman/docs/spec/mapping/json-extract.md

 Allows JSON Strings to contain unquoted control characters (ASCII characters with value less than 32, including tab and line feed characters) or not.

+## Outputs
+* `main` - the primary output of the mapping containing the parsed JSON records
+* `error` - the error output of the mapping containing all unparsable records

 ## Description